 What do a gun disarm, numerous groin kicks, and Thai Chi have in common?
 They're all featured in the following 3 videos!

 Continue Reading » Weapon Disarms, A Whole Lot of Groin Kicks, And A Little "Bullshit"

 As part of my newly found passion for punching and kicking things I have begun subscribing to few websites.
 This morning I received an email newsletter from one of them titled; "Hammer knockout blow for street fighting!".
 Of course I was immediately intrigued, especially since there was a video demonstrating the technique.

 Following the link in the email, I was brought to this article.

 Continue Reading » The One Punch Hammer Fist...Or Not

 by JoeWeir 01 Jan 2011 17:02

-In Part 1 and Part 2 I went over the general method of building your own equipment.
 In this entry I'll go over the steps to building a hockey puck hub.
 I'll also include a couple of other ways you can build a hub.

 Continue Reading » DIY Training Equipment Guide: Building a Hub